ShaRosaW/menscreate-spring-security/README.md

 # menscreate-spring-security

-MENS-CREATE portrays a creative workspace or box booking system for authenticated user.
+>MENS-CREATE portrays a creative workspace or box booking system for authenticated user.
+>

-This back end app is written in Java, Spring Boot Security as a part of the final assessment for Bootcamp Full Stack Software Developer.
+>This back end app is written in Java, Spring Boot Security with JPA, Hibernate as a part of the final assessment for the Bootcamp Full Stack Software Developer.
+>

-This app consists of authentication and authorization for user login and registration.
+>This app consists of authentication and authorization for user login and registration.
 A file upload for Blob data type to show picture in userprofile and a booking system to reserve a box or space.

-## Features
+## Features for users
-### For Users
 * authentication and authorization for login and registration (CR)
 * file upload for Blob data type and download (CR)
 * booking system to reserve a box or space (with all CRUD)